gpinvestigativ/TinyWiper/README.md

 ## Q&A

 *Q: why not use a secure erase software like the security options within macs disk manager?*
-A: While it is totaly viable to use secure erase software options for this task, the TeensyWiper has 2 major advantages:
+A: While it is totaly viable to use secure erase software options for this task, the TinyWiper has 2 major advantages:
-* overwriting a 64GB SD card can take between 1-2 hours, 400GB multiple hours, if you don't want your computers SD port to be blocked for such a long time or don't like to have to keep your computer running, the TeensyWiper is a handy device which fits in your pocket.
+* overwriting a 64GB SD card can take between 1-2 hours, 400GB multiple hours, if you don't want your computers SD port to be blocked for such a long time or don't like to have to keep your computer running, the TinyWiper is a handy device which fits in your pocket.
 * software that runs on your computer can much easier be infiltrated by a virus or an attacker.
-The TeensyWiper is an unteathered device, which makes it impossible to hack without physical access to it.
+The TinyWiper is an unteathered device, which makes it impossible to hack without physical access to it.